 How to Find Time to Write a Novel: 8 Tried and Tested Tips

 So, you have a great idea for a novel, but you’re struggling to find time to write.
-You have Work, children, family things, social commitments all vying for your attention but, you still haven’t found the time to write that novel.
+You have Work, children, family things, and social commitments all vying for your attention, but you still haven’t found the time to write that novel.
 Months have rolled by, and you haven’t started working on your story idea.
 Have you ever wondered how other writers and authors find time to write?

 So, let’s get started.

 Tip #1: Change your focus

 When most writers think about writing a book the first things that come to mind are word count and the first draft.
 There’s more to writing than just hitting a word count.
 Before you get to the stage of putting words on a page, you need to develop a story idea, outline your novel, create characters, build your story’s world, and research.
 All of this needs to be done before writing.
 And, for lovers of outlining this is the most creative part of the writing process.

 So, what should you be focusing on instead?
 If you’re struggling to find time to write you need to change the question you ask yourself.
 Most writers ask themselves questions about word counts in order to measure the value of a recent writing session.
 It’s important to focus on the value of something especially when it comes to writing.
 At the end of each day ask yourself the following question:

 Have you contributed to your current work in progress in a meaningful way?

 When you focus the value of your overall daily contribution, you start to realise that you do in fact write every day.
 This question also highlights those moments when you’ve used research as a means of procrastination.
 Becoming aware of the way you procrastinate will help you to make better choices with spending your writing time.